camunda/camunda-docs-manual/content/update/minor/70-to-71/_index.md

 # Migrate Your Process Application

-To migrate your process application from Camunda BPM 7.0 to Camunda BPM 7.1, you need to follow these steps:
+To migrate your process application from Camunda Platform 7.0 to Camunda Platform 7.1, you need to follow these steps:

 * If you use `@Inject` with TaskForm, you have to add a `@Named("...")` annotation to the `@Inject` annotation due to backward-compatibility of `camunda.taskForm`.
   There you have two choices: If you are using `camunda.taskForm` in your process application and don't want to update all your jsf pages and beans you should use `@Named("camunda.taskForm")`,